-Where to find the Relationship Matrix Project Browser Context Menu (Package): Relationship Matrix | As Source.../As Target.../As Both...

-Resources Window: Matrix Profiles Usage of the Relationship Matrix To display the relationships that exist between elements - such as which Requirements are realized by which Use Cases - in two Packages in a visually compelling matrix.
+Where to find the Relationship Matrix Browser window Right-click on Package Relationship Matrix As Source/As Target/As Both Resources Window: Matrix Profiles Usage of the Relationship Matrix To display the relationships that exist between elements - such as which Requirements are realized by which Use Cases - in two Packages in a visually compelling matrix.
 It is useful in analyzing missing elements or relationships; for example, to determine which Requirements are not realized by any Use Case, or which Components do not have corresponding Requirements or Use Cases.
 It is particularly useful in workshops with Business Stakeholders who might not be familiar with seeing Requirements in Trace diagrams.
 Options for the Relationship Matrix There are a range of options that can be set for the matrix including saving it to the Resources window or to a CSV format for opening in a spreadsheet.
 The appearance of the matrix can also be altered by sorting the elements, showing an outline numbering view, and suppressing Package names.
 These items are available from the Options button on the Relationship Matrix.